 It’s the time of the year again when the opportunity to address an audience could arise.
 It could be an end of year company party, a family gathering, or even a wedding.
 You could be asked to give a vote of thanks, speak on behalf of the family, or your department; or, in true peculiar Kenyan style, out of the blue, you could be asked to, “Just say something”.

 You’ve heard it said before, but one more time won’t sink the boat: the fear of death comes second to fear of public speaking; meaning, at a funeral most people would rather be in the casket than read the eulogy.
 And yet, the casket represents death at an opportunity to stand out from the crowd.
 Death to building your self-confidence.
 Death to rapidly rising several rungs up the ladder of memorable staff in the minds of executive-which is what ‘reading the eulogy’ would do.

 What do I say?

 ‘But what do I say?’ you ask.
-Well, remember t’s not a technical speech about company assets and liabilities or, how the recently installed IT system works.
-The mood is semi-informal and camaraderie-inspired.
+Well, remember it’s not a technical speech about company assets and liabilities or, how the recently installed IT system works.
+The mood is semi-formal and camaraderie-inspired.
 So, inhale deeply and exhale slowly.
 Relax.
 Enough to collect your thoughts, but not too much as to become casual.

-> As for the 90 per cent of the time when you have something to say, limit yourself to three points and less than ten minutes; long speeches don’t go down well with parties.
+As for the 90 per cent of the time when you have something to say, limit yourself to three points and less than ten minutes; long speeches don’t go down well with parties.
 The easiest and most effective medium to use is a story.
 Tell the audience you’ll speak about three things and what they are; then stating each, give a story to trigger memories for those that know of it and offer insight to those that don’t.